 The Importance of Neck Strengthening for Athletes Participating in Contact Sports

 Neck strengthening exercises are one of the most effective ways to prevent concussions in contact sports.
 These exercises, which should be incorporated for athletes of all ages and ability levels, can help to decrease the impact that contact has on the brain.
-As a result, if your child participates in contact sports, neck strengthening should be an integral part of their training as a way to keep them safe on the field.
+As a result, if your child participates in tackle football, neck strengthening should be an integral part of their training as a way to keep them safe on the field.

-What are Concussions
+What are Concussions?

 A concussion is a brain injury that results from a blow, jolt or bump to the head or body that causes the head and brain to rapidly move forwards and backwards.
 Put more simply, a concussion is caused by any contact that makes your brain move.
 This motion can cause the brain to bounce or twist in the skull, which can lead to chemical changes in the brain and can cause stretching or damage to brain cells.

 Recent research shows that neck strength, size and posture can decrease both the risk and severity of concussions.
 This is because a stronger, thicker neck that is aligned forward will result in less impact being applied to the brain during contact.
 Basically, a stronger neck decreases the amount of force that the brain feels upon impact.

 Further confirming this, ongoing research shows that less acceleration of the head, which occurs when neck muscles are strong, leads to less movement of the brain.
 To make this connection between neck strength and concussions even more tangible, a 2014 study found that for every 1 pound increase in neck strength, the odds of getting a concussion decrease by 5 percent.